Eoin MacNeill: Irish Boundary Commission

 On 24 November 1925 he also resigned as Minister for Education, a position unrelated to his work on the commission.

 On 3 December 1925, the Free State government agreed with the governments in London and Belfast to end its onerous treaty requirement to pay its share of the United Kingdom's "imperial debt" and, in exchange, agreed that the 1920 boundary would remain as it was, overriding the commission.
 That angered many nationalists and MacNeill was the subject of much criticism, but in reality, he and the commission had been sidestepped by the intergovernmental debt renegotiation.
 In any case, despite his resignations, the intergovernmental boundary deal was approved by a Dáil vote of 71–20 on 10 December 1925, and MacNeill is listed as voting with the majority in favour.
 He lost his Dáil seat at the June 1927 election.

 Academic

 MacNeill was an important scholar of Irish history and among the first to study Early Irish law, offering both his interpretations, which at times were coloured by his nationalism, and translations into English.
 He was also the first to uncover the nature of succession in Irish kingship, and his theories are the foundation for modern ideas on the subject.

 He was a contributor to the Royal Irish Academy's Clare Island Survey, recording the Irish place names of the island.
-On 25 February 1911, he delivered the inaugural address on "Academic Education and Practical Politics" to the Legal and Economic Society of University College Dublin..
 His disagreements and disputes with Goddard Henry Orpen, particularly over the latter's book Ireland under the Normans, generated controversy.

 He was President of the Royal Society of Antiquaries of Ireland from 1937 to 1940 and President of the Royal Irish Academy from 1940 to 1943.